gzweigle/open-hybrid-piano/STATUS.md

 ### July 24, 2021 - Eight Piano Keys

-First working piano with more than one note.
+My first working piano with more than one note.

 ### June 11, 2021 - First Datapath